 … and some of its cons

 Passive investment can limit choice – and opportunity – in that there are fewer products available that suit this style of investing.
-Investors are basically limited to asset class indices, index products (such as index ETFs and index managed funds).
+Investors are limited to –

 Passive investors will never beat the market (for the index they follow), as they track that market specifically (although, neither will they underperform that market!).
 Selection of an appropriate index to follow may prove to be as challenging in terms of research and financial knowledge as is required for the active investment style.